Skip to main content

 const token = await getToken();

-// Face ID / Touch ID prompt is shown automatically
+// Face ID / Touch ID prompt is shown automatically.

-const result = await createWalletAsync({
+const wallet = await createWalletAsync({

 params: {